Frequently Asked Questions

 I’ve published a resource on deprescribing, can it be added to the “helpful links” section?

-The Bruyère Deprescribing Guidelines Research Team reviews resources on a case-by-case basis.
-Our team does not regularly post additional resources on our site, however, if staffing permits, we try to review individual requests whenever possible.
+The deprescribing.org team reviews resources on a case-by-case basis.
+Our team does not regularly post additional resources on our site; however, if staffing permits, we try to review individual requests whenever possible using this resource criteria checklist.

-• For text articles, please forward approximate word count, title, short summary of the content, and the full text of your article in the email body to [email protected].
+• For text articles, please forward the approximate word count, title, short summary of the content, and the full text of your article in the email body to deprescribing@deprescribing.org.